- Visit the Aquarium

 Q: " Where are the pufferfish at the Aquarium?"

-A: "If you want to come down and see our puffer fish, they can be found in three tanks.
-We have our Burrfish tank, our Coral reef (that houses our porcupine puffers and burrfish), and our Predators of the Reef that houses our map puffer, stars and stripes puffer, and the golden puffer."
+A: "If you want to come down and see our puffer fish, they can be found in three exhibits.
+We have our Burrfish exhibit, our Coral reef (that houses our porcupine puffers and burrfish), and our Predators of the Reef that houses our map puffer, stars and stripes puffer, and the golden puffer."

 Q: "What is your favorite part of working with the pufferfish?"